cbworden/shake-doc/products.rst

 configuration of the ShakeMap system.
 A detailed scale of intensity is also provided as described in detail in the :ref:`technical-guide`.

 .. note:: **ShakeMap Symbology**.
-It is ShakeMap convention to depict seismic stations as **triangles** and intensity observations as **circles** (for cities) or **squares** (for geocoded boxes).
+It is a recent ShakeMap convention to depict seismic stations as **triangles** and intensity observations as **circles** (for cities) or **squares** (for geocoded boxes).
 On intensity maps, symbols are see-thru so that the underlying intensity values are visible.
 On peak ground motion maps observations are (optionally) color-coded to their amplitude according to the legend shown below each map.
 The epicenter is indicated with a **star**, and for larger earthquakes the surface projection of the causative fault is shown with **black lines**.

 Strong motion and intensity data symbols default to "see thru" mode for the intensity map shown in :num:`Figure #napa-shakemap-cover` and are color filled